-- 1) The renewal of the site is to accommodate the following uses generally as shown on the indicative layout plan comprising: - A residential care facility - Independent living units within buildings up to six storeys - A community centre for the seniors housing of a minimum 1,400sqm - Medium Density Housing including attached and semi-detached housing up to three storeys - Retention of Headford House and its garden setting.
+- 1) The renewal of the site is to accommodate the following uses generally as shown on the indicative layout plan comprising: - A residential care facility - Independent living units within buildings up to six storeys - A community centre for the seniors housing of a minimum 1,400sqm - Medium Density Housing which may include attached and semi-detached housing up to three storeys.

-2.3 Site setbacks
+2.3 Built form and Setbacks

-1) To integrate new buildings with the adjoining and neighbouring buildings through appropriate landscape buffers and setbacks
+- 1) To integrate new buildings with the adjoining and neighbouring buildings through appropriate landscape buffers and setbacks - 2) To apply upper-level setbacks to the seniors housing which provide a transition to the surrounding low density residential areas and the maximise human scale at street level.

-- 1) A variable landscaped setback to all buildings is to be provided to Stanhope Road as shown on the Site Setbacks Plan at Figure 3. - 2) A minimum setback of 10m is to be provided to all buildings from the side boundary with the single dwelling lot to the west of the site as shown on the Site Setbacks Plan at Figure 3. - 3) A variable setback of minimum 6m to all buildings is to be provided to the adjacent bushland as shown on the Site Setbacks Plan at Figure 3.
-The setback is to be provided as a landscaped buffer which provides a transition between the bushland and adjacent built form, subject to the APZ requirements of Planning for Bushfire Protection 2019. - 4) Building separation distances for the seniors housing are to be consistent with the Apartment Design Guide.
+- 1) Seniors Housing buildings are to range in height from three to six storeys - 2) The medium density housing development is to range from two to three storeys - 3) A maximum site cover of 40% is to be achieved across the site - 4) A variable landscaped setback to all buildings is to be provided to Stanhope Road as shown on the Site Setbacks Plan at Figure 3 - 5) A minimum setback of 10m is to be provided to all buildings from the side boundary with the single dwelling lot to the west of the site as shown on the Site Setbacks Plan at Figure 3 - 6) A minimum setback of 9m to all buildings is to be provided to the adjacent bushland as shown on the Site Setbacks Plan at Figure 3.
+The setback is to be provided as a landscaped buffer which provides a transition between the bushland and adjacent built form, subject to the APZ requirements of Planning for Bushfire Protection 2019. - 7) Building separation distances for the seniors housing are to be consistent with the Apartment Design Guide. - 8) Upper level setbacks are to be provided generally as shown at Figure 4.